ElementAstro/atom-docs/src/content/docs/en/connection/sshclient.md

 ---
-title: SSHClient Class Documentation
+title: SSHClient
-description: Detailed documentation for the SSHClient class in the atom::connection namespace, including methods for connecting to SSH servers, executing commands, and performing file operations on remote servers.
+description: Detailed for the SSHClient class in the atom::connection namespace, including methods for connecting to SSH servers, executing commands, and performing file operations on remote servers.
 ---

-# SSHClient Class Documentation

-The `SSHClient` class is part of the `atom::connection` namespace and provides functionality for SSH client connections and file operations.
-This class allows users to connect to SSH servers, execute commands, and perform various file operations on remote servers.

 ## Table of Contents